-• identifying and evaluating alternative data sources available in India based on their use cases, including qualitative and quantitative parameters

-• leveraging alternative data sources as part of their processes in the entire value-chain for e.g. claims settlement and underwriting.
+- identifying and evaluating alternative data sources available in India based on their use cases, including qualitative and quantitative parameters - leveraging alternative data sources as part of their processes like claims settlement and underwriting. - publishing a regularly updated repository of alternative data sources.

-• publishing a regularly updated repository of alternative data sources by crowdsourcing inputs from the insurance industry eco-system.
+3. Some use cases of alternative data in the insurance industry

-- 3. Some use cases of alternative data in the insurance industry - 3.1 Lemonade is a new age insurance company established in 2016.
+- 3.1.
+Lemonade is a new-age insurance company established in 2016.
 Lemonade collects more than 100 data points per customer to speed up claim settlements, personalise coverage and improve overall customer satisfaction.
-To do so, Lemonade uses the following tools:

-a.
-AI chatbots: Lemonade uses AI-based chatbots to gather information, onboard clients, underwrite and settle claims.
+To do so, Lemonade uses the following tools: - a.
+Al chatbots: Lemonade uses Al-based chatbots to gather information, onboard clients, underwrite and settle claims.
 Maya is a bot designed to provide superior customer experience to the end user, analysing vast amounts of external and internal data to make situational decisions in real time.
-The company uses a bot named Jim for claims settlement.1 b.
-IoT sensor data: By integrating with IoT devices like smart home devices and security systems, Lemonade accesses real-time data on home security, occupancy patterns and potential risks.2
+The company uses a bot named Jim for claims settlement.1 - b.
+IoT sensor data: By integrating with IoT devices like smart home devices and security systems, Lemonade accesses real-time data on home security, occupancy patterns and potential risks.2 a.
+Occupancy patterns: IoT sensors can provide insights into occupancy patterns within a property.
+By analysing data on motion sensors, door or window sensors and connected devices, Lemonade can determine when a property is typically occupied or vacant.
+This information helps in understanding risk factors related to burglaries, fire hazards and property damage.